-Yesterday, at casa del Red Hot Chili Peppers in beachfront Malibu, the band had gathered in this most Californian of settings to talk up their eleventh studio album, The Getaway.
+Yesterday, at casa del Red Hot Chili Peppers in beachfront Malibu, the band had gathered in this most Californian of settings to talk up their eleventh studio album,

 While frontman Anthony Kiedis had reportedly been hospitalised the previous week due to complications from intestinal flu, today he's looking healthy as he jokes around with his band mates.